Belen, New Mexico: Museums

 Belen has the only Harvey House Museum in New Mexico.
 The Santa Fe railroad arrived in Belen in 1880, when Belen was a small farming community.
 For the next 25 years, there was little train traffic through Belen, because the main rail line went west from Albuquerque.
 In 1908, the railroad opened a new line that avoided the steep grades over Raton Pass.
 This new line was the Belen cut-off, and it routed many more trains through Belen.
 Shortly after the new development, Belen began to bustle.

-Rail passengers who stopped in Belen needed a place to get a good meal, so in 1910, the railroad built a Harvey House restaurant right by the railroad tracks.
-It was the 86th restaurant in the chain, operated by Fred Harvey.
+Rail passengers who stopped in Belen needed a place to dine, so in 1910 the railroad built a Harvey House restaurant adjacent to the railroad tracks.
+It was the 86th restaurant in the chain operated by Fred Harvey.
 It contained a large lunchroom, a more formal dining room, a newsstand, kitchen facilities, a bakery, and sleeping rooms upstairs for the Harvey Girls who served the meals.

-That Harvey House is still standing today.
+That Harvey House is extant today.
 It houses memorabilia pertaining to the Harvey House and the Santa Fe Railway, as well as exhibits on early local businesses and residents in Belen.

 The Belen Harvey House is the official railroad museum of the State of New Mexico and is a branch of the Belen Public Library.